JoulesDotDev/micro-analytics/README.md

-# MicroAnalytics Service
+# Analytics Service

-This is the MicroAnalytics service
+This is the Analytics service

 Generated with

 ```
-micro new micro-analytics
+micro new analytics
 ```

 ## Usage